Markus Palttala

-Markus Palttala (born 16 August 1977 in Nakkila) is a Finnish racing driver.
+Markus Eero Johannes Palttala (born 16 August 1977 in Nakkila) is a Finnish racing driver.
 After racing in karts, Palttala began racing cars in the Finnish Touring Car Championship in 1998.
 He competed in the 2001 European Super Production Championship, driving a Honda Integra.
 Palttala's first run in Grand Touring cars came in 2000 in the single-make Porsche Carrera Cup Germany.
 He moved to the FIA GT Championship beginning in 2002, competing sporadically in 2006, 2008, and 2009, and also competed in its successor championships, the FIA GT1 World Championship and FIA GT3 European Championship through 2011.
-Palttala's best seasons came in 2011 and 2012 in the Blancpain Endurance Series, where he finished 2nd in the championship each year, driving for Marc VDS Racing Team.
+Palttala's best seasons came in 2011 and 2012 in the Blancpain Endurance Series, where he finished second in the championship each year, driving for Marc VDS Racing Team.

 Palttala drove in the Le Mans Endurance Series for various teams from 2005 until 2010.
 In the 2010 season, he won the GT1 class at the 1000 km of Spa and participated in the 24 Hours of Le Mans.
 He ran the FIA World Endurance Championship in 2012 (including another outing at Le Mans) and 2013.
 Palttala joined Turner Motorsport for the inaugural United SportsCar Championship season in 2014.
 He took his first GT-Daytona class win in the third race of the season at Mazda Raceway Laguna Seca, and followed it up with a dominating win at the Six Hours of Watkins Glen.